 Install Your Own Solar Panels:

 Designing and Installing a Photovoltaic System to Power Your Home

 The PV (PhotoVoltaic) solar panel is where it all begins.
 A typical solar panel is made up of an array of many small individual solar cells, made of crystalline silicone, each connected together to provide a usable amount of total power.
 Sunlight (photons) strike the crystalline silicone wafers, which convert that energy into electricity.

-Today’s typical residential solar panel may contain enough individual cells to produce about 250 watts (although there are lots of different sizes).
+Today’s typical residential solar panel may contain enough individual cells to produce hundreds of watts each (although there are lots of different sizes).
 The more solar panels, the more power you get.
-While a number of years ago this panel would have cost $4 per watt, nowadays the panels are commonly priced in the vicinity of $1/watt, more or less.
+While a number of years ago solar panels cost about $4 per watt, nowadays the panels are commonly priced in the vicinity of $1/watt, more or less.

 To calculate the number of solar panels required (which will vary widely depending on one’s needs,) it’s all about the term ‘watts’.
 A ‘watt’ is a unit of power.